 “Men will often be the main support for their partner, and will ‘suffer in silence,’ never asking for the help and support they need,” says Dr. Nikki Martinez, a tele-health counselor for BetterHelp.
 As a result, friends and family may not even know that a man is having trouble coping, or even consider that the struggle may be just as hard on him as his partner.
 “Everyone thinks of and supports the woman, but what about the man?
 People don't often think of him or reach out to him.”

-Taking time to be together and engage in some stress-relieving activities can be just what the doctor ordered, especially if you know your friend or partner sometimes turns to unhealthy outlets like alcohol or smoking (both of which can affect fertility, in addition to making the emotional stress worse in the long-term).
+This is especially important if you know your friend or partner sometimes turns to unhealthy outlets like alcohol or smoking (both of which can affect fertility, in addition to making the emotional stress worse in the long-term).

 “Encouraging your partner to pick up healthy activities can help with coping,” says Dr. Ursula Balthazar, a reproductive endocrinologist at RMA of Texas.
 “Exercise is a great way of releasing stress.
 Sign up for a gym class for you and your partner or friend, or play a sport together a few times a week.
 A relaxing activity can also be very beneficial.
 Plan a spa day to get a massage, or take a yoga class."